astroquackers/gmosfc/README.md

 Disclaimer
 ----------

 This is code is not officially endorsed software from the Gemini Observatory.
 The package is provided for convenience , and the author does not claim accuracy of the finding charts.
-It remains the responsability of the PI to ensure that accurate finding charts are provided.
+It remains the responsibility of the PI to ensure that accurate finding charts are provided.